Working with PDFs

 1. After you pick up a new template from Templates and make any modifications (fill in a form field or add an annotation), Fluix will automatically save this draft to Drafts.

-3. Each file is saved to In Work with the original file name (as in Templates, unless a file contains a naming convention created by Admin.
-If a form contains custom naming string or Default file naming setting is enabled on Admin Portal, then file name will include data from the specified form fields.
-Users can rename or delete drafts from the In Work section by swiping file items to the left.
+3. Each file is saved to Drafts with the original file name (as in the Templates) unless it contains a naming convention created by the Admin.
+If a form contains a custom naming string or the Default file naming setting is enabled on the Admin Portal, then the file name will include data from the specified form fields.

 4. After you submit the file, it will follow preconfigured submit rules and will be saved in your Completed or Reassigned section.

-Please note that if NO changes were made to a file opened from Templates, no drafts will be saved to In Work.
-By tapping Back button, user will merely go back to Templates.
+Please note that if NO changes were made to a file opened from Templates, no drafts will be saved to Drafts.
+By tapping Back button, the user will merely go back to Templates.

 Saving files from Templates without any preconfigured submit rules:

-If there are no submit rules configured for Temlates, all files originated from this Temlates can be saved to Documents section.
-In Documents users can rename, delete or move files to other local subfolders.
+If there are no submit rules configured for Templates, all files originated from these Templates can be saved to the Personal section.
+In Personal, users can rename, delete, or move files to another local subfolder.

 Feel free to contact us at support@fluix.io if you have any questions.